 Equipment Requirements

 Consult your discipline’s key leaders before purchasing equipment.
-Contact info for the Key Leader is included on each discipline’s page.

 County Practices

 • If a member is participating in both .22 Rifle and Air Rifle, the youth may opt to attend two practices in each discipline rather than four in each.
-This does not apply to practices for any other discipline.
+(This does not apply to practices for any other discipline.)

 • .22 Rifle members must attend at least two practices outdoors (of the minimum 4 practices) to be eligible to participate in the county shoot.